Matthew McConaughey Flips Script On Hollywood [Opinion]

 At the time of this writing, Matthew McConaughey is still a trending topic on Facebook, with over 1 million users talking about the A-list actor.
 Ultimately, it’s still too early to tell how this might impact the Oscar-winning actor’s career — or if this latest controversy will have any impact at all.
 Still, whether you love or hate Matthew McConaughey as an actor, he was asked a question and he answered it honestly.
 Is that not what freedom of speech is all about?

 The left and the liberal media try to paint themselves as the do-gooder’s and the champions of all things worthy and just.
-They supposedly pride themselves on how open and and accepting they are, and yet, when someone voices what is essentially a neutral opinion, they have their pitchforks at the ready.
+They supposedly pride themselves on how open and accepting they are, and yet, when someone voices what is essentially a neutral opinion, they have their pitchforks at the ready.
 While it’s certainly understandable to be angry, it seems that anyone that voices an opinion of Donald Trump that is not instantly one of hatred and disgust is heavily criticized and ostracized.
 In Matthew McConaughey’s case, his feet are being held to the fire for taking a neutral stance on a highly controversial issue.

 This is beginning to look a lot more like A Time to Kill The Messenger, Dallas Sellers Club, or How to Lose an Audience in 10 Words.